cdig/cd-module/README.md

 ### 2. Asset Packs
-As of v2, cd-module no longer provides any styling.
-At all.

-Instead, you can plug-in "Asset Packs", which contain styles, scripts, images, components, SVGs, and whatever else you might want.
-So instead of cd-module offering some built-in styles, we now include a default Asset Pack: [lbs-pack](//github.com/cdig/lbs-pack).
+In v2, you can enhance your module with Asset Packs — reusable bundles that contain styles, scripts, and components.
+Instead of cd-module having built-in styles, we now include a default Asset Pack: [lbs-pack](//github.com/cdig/lbs-pack).
 You can use other packs in addition to it.
 You can replace the lbs-pack with an entirely different pack (eg: for client-specific modules that don't share much at all with lbs-modules).

-The Asset Pack system is VERY flexible, so be aware that you're being given quite a lot of rope with which to hang yourself.
-However, it should give you a lot more freedom to style modules however you wish, and make those styles reusable across all your modules, without having to go through Sean or Ivan.
+Asset Packs are intended to help you take your favorite design patterns and make them reusable across all your modules, without having to go through Sean or Ivan.

 You are free to make changes to the [lbs-pack](//github.com/cdig/lbs-pack), so that those changes apply across all LBS modules.
-You may want to run your changes past Ivan, so that he can make sure they'll perform well, but this is by no means a requirement (if you know what you're doing).
-The goal is that you guys will feel comfortable making such changes on your own.
+You may want to run your changes past Ivan, so that he can make sure they'll perform well, but this is by no means a requirement.

-### 3. Focus Mode [TODO]
+### 3. Focus Mode
 Option-click on a cd-main to toggle focus mode.
-All other cd-mains will be hidden.
+All other stuff will be hidden.
+This makes it super easy to check how your layout looks as you resize the window.
+Even better — when you make the window narrower than the minimum size we care about (768px — iPad Portrait), we change the background color around the edges, so you know when you can stop giving a crap about stuff breaking — woo!

-### 4. Better Page Locking
+### 4. Activity Emphasis
-Now, an incomplete activity will prevent you from scrolling past its containing cd-main (than its containing cd-page).
+Over the next few months, we'll get some real scoring infrastructure in LBS.
+Along the way, there'll probably be a few revisions to how activities are handled.
+Here are the changes in v2:

+* We "lock" scrolling at the `cd-main` containing your current activity — whereas in v1, we locked on `cd-page`, which sucked.
+While it'd be nice to "lock" right at the activity, this would actually be worse for UX.
+* The current activity's `cd-main` gets a blue border, giving it a nice bit of emphasis.
+* The green bubble points animation has been removed.
+We'll be replacing it with something more effective in the future.

+### 5. Top & Bottom Bars
+Instead of the HUD, we now have a bar at the top and bottom of the module.
+Hopefully, this'll offer the same functionality as the HUD, while feeling more integrated with LBS, doing a better job of deferring to the content, and not being as glitchy on mobile.

+The design might seem a bit weird at the moment, but I'm planning to add navigation recommendations, and other advanced features, to this space in the future.

 <br>